Back

 Nelson Mandela

 Learning a foreign language is a necessary part of being a member of a multi-cultural society and provides an opening to other cultures.
-At OPJS it is our intent to should foster children's curiosity and deepen their understanding of the world through high-quality languages education.
+At OPJS it is our intent to foster children's curiosity and deepen their understanding of the world through high-quality languages education.
 Children express their ideas and thoughts in another language and understand and respond to its speakers, both in speech and in writing.
-We hope our language teaching provides the foundation for learning further languages, equipping children to study and work in other countries.
+We hope that by teaching the foundational knowledge of three languages (French, Spanish and German) at our school, it will provide a passion for learning further languages, equipping children to study and work in other countries.

-At Oldfield Park Junior School we further pupils’ understanding of languages through our Language of the Term activities as well as enrichment sessions like European Day of Languages, Japan Day and regular Residential visits to France and the Netherlands.
+At Oldfield Park Junior School, we further pupils’ understanding of languages through our cross-phase learning activities with local secondary schools as well as enrichment sessions like European Day of Languages, and regular Residential visits to France and the Netherlands.

 • listen attentively to spoken language and show understanding by joining in and responding